Cresaptown in Allegany County, Maryland — The American Northeast (Mid-Atlantic)

 Marker series.
 This marker is included in the Maryland Civil War Trails marker series.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Fort Sellers (approx. 2.4 miles away in West Virginia); “Spendelow Camp” (approx. 2.6 miles away); The La Vale Toll House (approx. 3.2 miles away); First Toll Gate House (approx. 3.2 miles away); The National Road (approx. 3.7 miles away); "Braddock's Road" (was approx. 4.2 miles away but has been reported missing. ); Clarysville General Hospital (approx. 4.7 miles away); Fort Ohio (approx. 4.7 miles away in West Virginia).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Fort Sellers (approx. 2.4 miles away in West Virginia); “Spendelow Camp” (approx. 2.6 miles away); The La Vale Toll House (approx. 3.2 miles away); First Toll Gate House (approx. 3.2 miles away); West Virginia (approx. 3.2 miles away in West Virginia); Picket Post No. 1 (approx. 3˝ miles away); The National Road (approx. 3.7 miles away); Sallie Pollock-Cook-High (approx. 3.7 miles away).

 More about this marker.
 On lower left is a photo of the Brady house.
 On the right is a photo of the Seymour house captioned, "The Seymour (above) and Brady (left) houses reflected the wealth of their owners.
 Brady's dwelling is believed to have been constructed about 1853 on land once owned by Joseph Cresap, founder of Cresaptown."